-There are approximately 2.25 million hectares of native forest in the south-west of Western Australia.
+There are approximately 2.5 million hectares of land vested in the Conservation and Parks Commission in the South West of Western Australia.

-The State Government is committed to a balance between the conservation and productive use of these forests which is why 62% of the state’s native forests are set aside in national parks, reserves, old-growth forests and other areas for the community to use and enjoy.
+The State Government is committed to a balance between the conservation and productive use of forests which is why 62% of the this land is set aside in national parks, reserves, old-growth forests and other areas for the community to use and enjoy.
 The reserved areas for both jarrah and karri forests are more than double the required area under the national JANIS criteria.